 Apparently, the god of war had a soft spot: his sister Athena, the goddess of war.

-This can be seen in the “Illiad,” when Athena often intervenes to ensure a fair battle and Ares always bows to her command.
+This can be seen in the Iliad, when Athena often intervenes to ensure a fair battle, and Ares always bows to her command.

 The god of death and the underworld wasn’t really such a bad guy.
 Specifically, it wasn’t his choice to rule the underworld; he was stuck with the job that no one wanted.

-Call it bad luck, getting the short end of the stick, but whatever it was, Hades’ fate made him appear to be pure evil.
+Call it bad luck or getting the short end of the stick, but whatever it was, Hades’ fate made him appear to be pure evil.

-After all, Hades wasn’t the one who was responsible for the redemption of souls; the three demigod brothers, Minos, Aiakos, and Rhadamanthys had that fun job!
+However, this was unfairly so because Hades wasn’t the one who was responsible for the redemption of souls; the three demigod brothers, namely Minos, Aiakos, and Rhadamanthys had that fun job!